Public Forums

 Assistant Professor of Philosophy & Director of the Human Context of Science and Technology, UMBC

-Many thanks to our cosponsors: College of Arts, Humanities, and Social Sciences; Dresher Center for the Humanities; Center for Social Science Scholarship; Department of Computer Science and Electrical Engineering; Human Context of Science and Technology Program.
+Many thanks to our cosponsors: College of Arts, Humanities, and Social Sciences; Dresher Center for the Humanities; Center for Social Science Scholarship; Department of Computer Science and Electrical Engineering; Department of Psychology; Human Context of Science and Technology Program.

 Existential Catastrophe and the Love of Humanity